 My ancestor John Allen Rankin and his wife Amanda Lindsey have a good story.
 From one vantage point, it is a war story.
 It is also a love story.
 The love story and war story intersect in both my family’s legend and the verifiable facts.

-My father’s “how to” genealogy book advised that to begin compiling one’s family history is by interviewing family members.
+My father’s “how to” genealogy book advised that the best way to begin compiling one’s family history is to interview family members.
 The oral family history will have errors, but even the misinformation provides clues, says the book.